jvits/osmo-api-automation/README.md

 # Application requirement
 1. Visual Studio

-# Packages used
+# Package / Framework / Library used
 1. NUnit.Framework
-2. RestSharp
+2. RestSharp (For calling Rest Endpoints and Interpret responses)
-3. Newtonsoft
+3. Newtonsoft.Json (For Object Serialization / Deserialization)

 # How to use the project
 1. Open Visual Studio and Click Clone a repository